Research & Policy

 Shatterproof, RIZE, and GE Foundation released a survey on Massachusetts healthcare professionals and stigma around screening, treating patients with opioid use disorder.
 The research found that stigma around addiction extends to the provider community.

 Research on Recovery Coaches

 RIZE awarded a grant to the University of Massachusetts Medical School’s Center for Health Law and Economics to study the role of recovery coaches and their effectiveness in opioid use disorder care.
-This research will also identify the opportunities and challenges related to the use of recovery coaches in different settings and provide and findings, best practices, and policy recommendations that are useful to Massachusetts providers, payers, policymakers, state agencies, and researchers.
+This research identified opportunities and challenges related to the use of recovery coaches in different settings and provided findings, best practices, and policy recommendations that are useful to Massachusetts providers, payers, policymakers, state agencies, and researchers.